champeil/nextflow_project/readme/readme.txt

     # construct pipeline is used to construct the pipeline automatically
         # according to the construct_info file
         # read up the construct_info file, and use the corresponding function, then echo to the pipeline file

+# when place main.nf and nextflow.config together
+    # then nextflow run main.nf will automatically load the nextflow.config in the same depth